 A native of New Orleans, Vitter graduated in mathematics with highest honors from the University of Notre Dame in 1977 and earned a Ph.D. under Don Knuth in computer science at Stanford University in 1980.
 He also holds an MBA in 2002 from Duke University.

 As detailed on his research webpage, Jeff Vitter seeks to exploit the rich interdependence between computing theory and practice, primarily in four key subfields dealing with big data.
 Dr. Vitter has authored over 350 book, journal, conference, and patent publications and is widely sought as a consultant.
 You can access a list of selected publications or his entire curriculum vitæ.
 His Google Scholar h-index is in the 70s, and he has been an ISI highly cited researcher.
-On a personal side, he and his wife Sharon are the family genealogists; their online family tree includes over 50K individuals and can be accessed at vitter.org.
+On a personal side, he and his wife Sharon are the family genealogists; their online family tree includes 55K individuals and a couple dozen histories and can be accessed at vitter.org.